 Mobs set fire to Muslim-owned businesses and attacked a mosque in the east of the country last week after a Muslim chef was accused of adding contraceptives to food sold to Sinhalese.

 The government dismissed the allegation as baseless and ordered the arrest of those fomenting unrest in the area.

 Last November riots in the south of the island left one man dead and homes and vehicles damaged.

 In June 2014 riots between Buddhists and Muslims left four dead and many injured.

-That bout of violence was instigated by a Buddhist extremist group whose leaders are on trial, accused of spurring religious conflict.
+That violence was instigated by a Buddhist extremist group whose leaders are on trial accused of spurring religious conflict.

 © 2018 AFP